Warnings for Bactrim

 During treatment, ensure adequate fluid intake and urinary output to prevent crystalluria.
 Patients who are “slow acetylators” may be more prone to idiosyncratic reactions to sulfonamides.

-Complete blood counts should be done frequently in patients receiving BACTRIM.
-Discontinue BACTRIM if a significant reduction in the count of any formed blood element is noted.
+Complete blood counts and clinical chemistry testing should be done frequently in patients receiving BACTRIM.
 Perform urinalyses with careful microscopic examination and renal function tests during therapy, particularly for those patients with impaired renal function.
+Discontinue BACTRIM if a significant electrolyte abnormality, renal insufficiency or reduction in the count of any formed blood element is noted.

 Nonclinical Toxicology